noiseprotocol/noise_spec/noise.md

 -------------------------

 While processing messages, a Noise party will perform writes into the message (for a creator) or reads from the message (for a consumer).
-While processing a message, the processor will maintain a local pointer to the last byte written (or read), and will write (or read) after that, and advance the pointer.
+Each write will append onto the previous bytes written, and each read will read after the previous bytes read.

 "Clear" reads and writes are performed without encryption.
 "Encrypted" reads and writes will encrypt or decrypt the value using `k` and `n` if `k` is non-empty.
+If `k` is empty then an encrypted write is equivalent to a clear write.
 When encrypting or decrypting, the additional authenticated data (`authtext`) is set to `h` followed by all preceding bytes of the message.
+The session nonce `n` is incremented after every encryption or decryption operation.

-5.1.
+5.2.
 Descriptors
 -----------------

 A descriptor is a comma-separated list containing some of the following tokens.